 ‘Where can I buy ethical womens underwear?’ is one of my most asked questions by Moral Fibres readers, so I thought I’d put together a roundup of some of the options out there today.
-Don’t feel left out men, I’ll do an men’s ethical underwear post shortly, promise!
-EDIT – here it is!
+Guys, don’t feel left out, I have written a men’s ethical underwear post just for you!

 When buying clothing I would normally always suggest buying secondhand where possible.
 However, the thought of wearing secondhand undies makes me feel a little green (and NOT in the eco sense!), so it’s one area where you have my full consent to buy brand new.